nilsteampassnet/teampass_doc/docs/features/feat-prof.md

 # User Profile

-The `User Profile` dialogbox is used to define a User's settings.
+The `User Profile` dialog box is used to define a User's settings.
 Those settings are only applied on the User's account.

 ![Screenshot](../img/feat-prof-1.png)

-The dialogbox is as below.
+The dialog box is as below.

 ![Screenshot](../img/feat-prof-2.png)